So, here we bring to you the SWOT analysis of the e-commerce giant- Amazon!

 The marketplace is over-crowded with a wide variety of products within each category, which is what has appealed to the masses.

 However, the sheer lack of quality checks in seller ratings and product reviews has led to customers losing trust in the platform to make a reliable purchase.

 In fact, more than 40% of purchased goods are known to be returned or exchanged by customers, which means double the logistical cost at the same product price.

 4. Government regulations

-The brand is notorious for its pricing strategies, and market policies with regard to fair play and anti-competitive practices.
-Due to lawsuits and serious expenses, and restricted operations due to multiple controversies, the company fails to become profitable any time in the near future.
+The brand is notorious for its pricing strategies, and market policies regarding fair play and anti-competitive practices.

 Sadly, due to lawsuits and serious expenses, and restricted operations due to multiple controversies, the company cannot be profitable any time soon.

 As we know, the company is also often held liable for damages by counterfeit products sold through third-party sellers.
 Also, the restrictions in the sale of non-essential items by the central government led to a loss of over US$ 398 million.

 With rising support for local sellers driven through government schemes, companies like Amazon are facing the brunt in domestic growth.